Industrial Technology and Design curriculum

 In addition to the above requirements, successful applicants will be asked to confirm:

-- ability to commence full-time study in the relevant semester and across the first year of the program, in accordance with a pre-determined program map
+- their ability to commence full-time study in the relevant semester and across the first year of the program, in accordance with a pre-determined program map

 - that they have the flexibility to complete a three-year internship in an eligible Queensland state secondary school, from the second year of the program